renpy/renpy/sphinx/source/atl.rst

 .. include:: inc/easings

-These warpers can be accessed in the ``renpy.atl.warpers`` dictionary, which maps the names listed above to the corresponding functions.
+These warpers can be accessed in the ``_warpers`` read-only module, which contains the functions listed above.

 New warpers can be defined using the ``renpy.atl_warper`` decorator, in a ``python early`` block.
 It should be placed in a file that is parsed before any file